pro-yash-jects/Pass-gen/README.md

 cd Pass-gen
 ```

-Then open `index.html` in your browser.
+Then open `index.html` in your browser or  just open https://pro-yash-jects.github.io/Pass-gen/

 ## Files Structure